vecin2/em_automation/README.md

  **[_<<var_name>>_]**
  It retrieves `NULL` as a string if no value is found within the dictionary.
 **str()**
-It is overriden to use pretty
+As a list it is overriden to use prettytable.

 This is object is not context neither.
 I
 ### _emprj